Rohit-155/Data-Analysis/README.md

 Following steps are taken on the project:

 1. Have to import all the relevant libraries of Python.
-2. Find all the relevant information about the data using Pandas library.
+2. Find all the relevant information about the data using Numpy library.
-3. Cleaning & manipulating the data using Numpy library.
+3. Cleaning & manipulating the data using Pandas library.
 4. Converting the data into visuals like pie chart & bar graph using Matplotlib & Seaborn library.

-Setup

 Installation